serena351/etl-example/walkthough-activities/activity-1.md

 So that I can identify high-value customers

 As a Business Stakeholder,
-I want to identify customers who have spent more than $500,
+I want to identify customers who have spent more than $500 with us and are still active,
-So that I can identify key customers
+So that I can identify our key customers
 ```

 #### Epic 3: Demographic Trends